zachmueller/sql-project/project-design/sql/README.md

 ## Simplifying assumptions
  - US only (single currency)
  - One "store" location
- - Cash sales only (no storing credit card data, no receivables)
+ - Cash sales only (no storing credit card data)
+ - Only one sales person earns commissions per sale (no shared commissions)
  - No shipping (purchasing or sales)
  - No discounts on sales
  - No returns